rhandypiedadmartinez/RadRemote/readme.md

 - 00000011 11111100
 - take note parts are sent in reverse order of bits instead of 00000001 for hex 1, its 10000000
 -
-- but each bits is translated to pairs of milliseconds in the int[] array
+- but each bits is translated to pairs of milliseconds in the int[] array rawIRpattern.
 - if 0 then its 562 562
 - if 1 then its 562 1687

 http://www.remotecentral.com/features/irdisp1.htm // page 1
 http://www.remotecentral.com/features/irdisp4.htm // page 4 about NEC format
-- This also contains a good explanation, it has 4 pages don't overlook the other pages.
+- This also contains a good explanation in a not-so complicated language, it has 4 pages don't overlook the other pages.